Multi platform kotlin client for Elasticsearch & Opensearch

 tags.buckets.forEach { jsonObject ->

-// but we can parse that to a TermsBucket
+// but we can parse those to a TermsBucket

 val tb = jsonObject.parse<TermsBucket>()